A Maximum Problem of S.-T. Yau for Variational p-Capacity: Abstract

 \section{Abstract}

-Through using the semidiameter (in connection to: the mean radius; the $p-1$ integral mean curvature radius; the graphic ADM mass radius) of a closed convex hypersurface in $\mathbb R^n$ with $n\ge 2$ as an sharp upper bound of the variational $p$ capacity radius, this paper settles an extension of S.-T. Yau's \cite[Problem 59]{Yau} from the surface area to the variational $(1,n)\ni p$ capacity whose limiting as $p\to 1$ actually induces the surface area.
+Through using the semidiameter (in connection to: the mean radius and surface radius) of a convex closed hypersurface in $\mathbb R^{n\ge 2}$ as an sharp upper bound of the variational $(1,n)\ni p$-capacity radius, this paper settles a restriction/variant of S.-T. Yau's \cite[Problem 59]{Yau} from the surface area to the variational $p$-capacity whose limit as $p\to 1$ actually induces the surface area.